RLampart/CoursePrediction/README.md

 RoomClassification: Assigns a course into one of the observed rooms.

 Limited_RoomClassification: Predicts whether a course will be in a certain room or not.

+Limited_LecturerClassification: Predicts whether a course will be taught by a certain lecturer or not.